uias/Tabman/README.md

 	public var isProgressive: Bool?
 	/// Whether the indicator bounces at the end of page ranges. public var bounces: Bool?
+	/// Whether the indicator compresses at the end of page ranges. public var compresses: Bool?
 	/// Whether to use rounded corners on line indicators. public var useRoundedCorners: Bool?
 }